mantczakaus/mantczakaus.github.io/pages/nci_gadi.md

 ---
 title: How to configure ONTvisc
 contributors: Magdalena Antczak
-description: This guide includes instructions on how to configure ONTvisc on the following HPCs: Gadi, Setonix and Lyra
+description: This guide includes instructions on how to configure ONTvisc on the following HPC Gadi, Setonix and Lyra
 affiliations: QCIF, QUT
 ---
 ## Access to Biocommons Tower